 Treatment of frame-dependence of regions of space, of regions of time, and of certain qualities such as mass and spatial qualities.

-Treatment of boundary_of relations (incl. fiat_boundary_of)
+Introduction of boundary_of (including fiat_boundary_of) relations, and of a treatment of dimensionality.

 Treatment of type-level relations; rules for quantifying over universals.

-More details treatment of two kinds of causal relations (1) causal dependence, for example the reciprocal causal dependence between the pressure and temperature of a portion of gas; (2) causal triggering, where a process is the trigger for a second process which is the realization of a disposition.
+More detailed treatment of two kinds of causal relations (1) causal dependence, for example the mutual causal dependence between the pressure and temperature of a portion of gas; (2) causal triggering, where a process is the trigger for a second process which is the realization of a disposition.

-Physics terms such as force, momentum, inertia, etc. Conserved qualities.
-(Portion of energy potentially to be treated as child of material entity.
+Physics terms such as ‘force’, ‘momentum’, ‘inertia’, ‘frame of reference’.

 Relation of dependence of objects on qualities (e.g. of you on your mass)